 Human resource (HR) and organizational development professionals (OD&T) who want advance their career

-The tuition does not include the cost of textbooks (estimate of $200).
+The fee does not include the cost of textbooks (estimate of $200).
 A reading syllabus will be provided to accepted applicants of the program.
-Upon acceptance, 50 percent of payment is due on Nov.
-22, and full payment must be received by Dec.
-15. For additional information regarding the tuition and fees, visit the Policies page

 ICF Certified instructors who are experts in distinct areas of leadership and coaching session